CMB spectral distortions as solutions to the Boltzmann equations: A treatment to convolutions

 \section{A treatment to convolutions}

-The linear perturbations are simply proportional to the primordial perturbations in Fourier space.
+The linear perturbations are merely proportional to the primordial perturbations in Fourier space.
 Therefore, the Boltzmann equations are also the equations for the transfer functions simultaneously.
-This is not the case at second order since we have convolutions, namely, the Fourier momentum integrals which include the primordial curvature perturbations.
+This is not the case at second order since we have convolutions, that is, the Fourier momentum integrals which include the primordial curvature perturbations.
 Let us write the curvature perturbations in the convolution explicitly as follows:

-where let $X_{\mathbf q}$ and $Y_{\mathbf k-\mathbf q}$ be the transfer functions for the linear perturbations.
+where let $X_{q}$ and $Y_{|\mathbf k-\mathbf q|}$ be the transfer functions for the linear perturbations.
 The ensemble average with $\mathcal R_{\mathbf k'}$ is then given as

 where $B_{\mathcal R}$ is the shape function of the primordial bispectrum.
-Let us consider the case $X$ and $Y$ are significant for $k\ll q$, and let us integrate $q$ in advance.
+Let us consider the case $X$, and $Y$ are significant for $k\ll q$, and let us integrate $q$ in advance.
 Then, we can approximate the above equation as

 Suppose that the bispectrum is local-type, one can simplify this further and obtain

 This expression tells us that it is equivalent to replace the convolution as

 where we have defined the ``second order curvature perturbation'' to satisfy